 Minimise harmful toxins

-Whenever you bring something new to your garden, whether it’s a new plant or a new chemical, you should research what affect it will have on your four legged friend.
+Whenever you bring something new to your garden, whether it’s a new plant or a new chemical, you should research what effect it will have on your four-legged friend.
 Remember that risks and toxins come in lots of different guises.

 Gardening organically and minimising pesticides is good practice.
 Even if your dog doesn’t eat flowers, harmful pesticides and toxins could rub off on their coat or paws which might then be licked.

 Dogs and flowers can struggle to get on.
 Even if your dog doesn’t have a taste for flora, the damage they can do running through plants – especially when they are hunting for lost balls – can be devastating.

 We recommend planting more sturdy and hard-wearing flowers that will stand up to some of your pet’s punishment.
 For more advice on resilient planting read the Cheshire Artificial Grass low maintenance garden guide.

 Doggy dining area